 While not a common finding, most laboratories across Australia & NZ regularly report samples which they do not believe are from a biological source.
 Detection rates do vary, however, and some sophisticated versions of synthetic urine will pass most on-site or even routine laboratory checks, so if there is any doubt (unusual odour, colour, or temperature especially) it may be useful to identify these samples as requiring further investigation by a laboratory.

-But we use Oral fluid testing – are there fake versions of that as well?
+But we use Oral fluid drug testing – are there fake versions of that as well?

 Most food, soft drinks, cough lollies etc have been shown to have no effect on the drug test devices we use and our standard collection procedures are designed to eliminate the possibility of any interference with the test – intentional or otherwise!